ldidry/lstu/README.md

 Lstu is licensed under the terms of the WTFPL.
 See the LICENSE file.

 ##Dependancies
-* Carton : Perl dependancies manager, it will get what you need, so don't bother for dependancies (but you can read the file `cpanfile` if you want).
+* Carton : Perl dependancies manager, it will get what you need, so don't bother for dependencies (but you can read the file `cpanfile` if you want).

 ```shell
 sudo cpan Carton